CigarsSmoker/Clone/How-to-work-only-with-global-rules-and-all-scripts-blocked-by-default.md

 The way you work your ruleset with uMatrix is not dictated by uMatrix.
 If you want to work strictly with global rules, i.e. rules that apply everywhere, uMatrix allows that.

-Using an example page, this is uMatrix with out-of-the-box ruleset:
+Using an example page, this is uMatrix with out-of-the-box ruleset -- by default uMatrix is set up to work with per-base domain rules:

 ![a](https://user-images.githubusercontent.com/585534/33240862-77db100a-d28b-11e7-8e51-416ea0e5cafb.png)